asherikov/hiearch/README.md

 Predefined styles
 =================

-All predefined styles are automatically added to input files on invocation of `hiearch`.
+- All predefined styles are automatically added to input files on invocation of `hiearch`.
+- Generally it is necessary to override tags inherited from style nodes.

 State machine